-Constituent State Standard ^{a,b} 2006 Maximum ^c in River
+Constituent State Standard a,b 2007 Maximum c in River

-Ammonia Total as N ^d 2-4 mg/L 76
+Ammonia Total as N d 2-4 mg/L 20.8

-Chloride na ^e 770
+Chloride na e 698

-Sulfate na 2,800
+Sulfate na 1,740

-Total dissolved solids 1,200 mg/L 6,000
+Total dissolved solids 1,200 mg/L 4,440

-Uranium na 0.84
+Uranium na 0.418

-Table 6-2 presents data for locations where the ammonia exceeded 2 times the detection limit during 2006 (background in 2006 was at or below the detection limit of 0.1 mg/L).
-The data provided in Table 6-2 show that only two samples exceeded the ambient water quality criteria (AWQC; EPA 1999) for ammonia and that both of these occurred in January-a time of year when young-of-year fish are not present.
-Complete results for ammonia in surface water are presented in Appendix A. Compared with calendar year 2005, ammonia concentrations dropped significantly.
-This is likely due to the operation of the Interim Action ground water remediation systems.
+Table 6-2 presents data for locations where the ammonia exceeded 2 times the detection limit during 2007 (background in 2007 was at or below the detection limit of 0.1 mg/L).
+The data provided in Table 6-2 show that ten samples exceeded the ambient water quality criteria (AWQC; EPA 1999) for ammonia (either acute, chronic or both) and that 70% these occurred in January-mid March a time of year when (most sensitive) young-of-year fish are not present.
+Only one of the samples exceeded the acute water quality criteria which is more pertinent for the Moab Site, and use of backwater habitat by aquatic species.
+Complete results for ammonia in surface water are presented in Appendix A. Compared with calendar year 2006; the number of samples which exceed ammonia water quality criteria increased, but were the same as 2005.
+However the maximum concentration decreased each year from 170 mg/l (2005) to 76 mg/l (2006) to 20.8 mg/l in 2007, and may reflect positive impact of the operation of the Interim Action ground water remediation systems.